WebDevStudios/custom-post-type-ui/readme.txt

 = 1.0.5 =
 * Explicitly set the post type and taxonomy rewrite slugs as the registered slug if no custom ones provided.
 * Prevent cptui.js from loading where it is not needed.
+* Fixed undefined index notice for post type rewrite_withfront.
+* Repopulated labels when none provided and post type or taxonomy mentioned in default label.

 = 1.0.4 =
 * Fixed incorrect boolean order for hierarchical taxonomies and default value.